Spill fear spooks Shell investors but stock rebounds

 What's a barrel of oil worth these days?

-If you ask the investors of Royal Dutch Shell (RDSa.L), the figure could be nearly $2 billion per barrel.
+If you ask the investors of Royal Dutch Shell (RDSa.L), the figure could be nearly $2 billion (1 billion pounds) per barrel.

 Shell shares quickly rebounded in London from their 5.4 percent slide - roughly $11.6 billion of the company's $220 billion market value - as fears of a major oil spill abated.
 The U.S.-listed shares (RDSa.N) closed about 0.2 percent higher.